If you are looking for underrated beach towns in California, check out the best things to do in Seal Beach!

 - Art Images

 - Harvey Girl’s Gallery

-Red Car Museum
+Visit the Red Car Museum

-On Electric Avenue where the railroad tracks used to run, there is the Red Car Museum which features a restored Pacific Electric Railway Red Car.
+On Electric Avenue, where the railroad tracks used to run, there is the Red Car Museum which features a restored Pacific Electric Railway Red Car.
 The Red Car trolley tracks once passed through Seal Beach going south to the Balboa Peninsula in Newport Beach.

 No, this is not the restaurant section (not yet!).
 Foodies will be happy to learn about some specialty stores in town.

 Angelo’s Italian Deli offers sandwiches, pasta, salads, and other Italian dishes.
 The neat thing is that they also have a room stocked with all sorts of products imported from Italy.
 There are a lot of yummy goods you do not find in regular supermarkets.
 It is easy to spend more than 30 minutes looking through the selection of goods.
 I personally love to take my time in places like this.